The Ultimate Guide to Terminal Block Selection

 The number of individual circuits within the terminal block is also known as the pole count.
-This can be as few as a single pole, and as high as 24 poles, based on how many individual circuits are needed in the specific application.
+This can be as few as a single pole, and as high as 24 poles and beyond, based on how many individual circuits are needed in the specific application.

 A terminal block’s pitch is defined as the center distance from one pole to the next.
 The pitch of the connector is often determined by the overall rating of the terminal block where factors like voltage/current, creepage, and clearance are considered.
 Common industry pitches would be, but are not limited to, 2.54 mm, 3.81 mm, 5.0 mm, and 7.62 mm.

 The minimum and maximum wire size that the terminal block can accept would be a function of the voltage/current rating.
 In addition to making sure the wires used will physically fit into the terminal block, the type of wire should also be considered.
 Stranded or multi-core wire is typically used for screw terminals, and single-core is typically used for push-in style terminal blocks.
 In North America wire size is specified in units of American wire gauge (AWG).
 Wire size can also be specified as mm2.